privacyidea/privacyidea/doc/configuration/caconnectors.rst

 The worker will provide a list of available CAs in the domain.
 This is the actual CA to which privacyIDEA shall communicate.
-After providing the initial connection information `hostname` and `Port`, privacyIDEA can fetch the available CAs in the Windows Dowmain.
+After providing the initial connection information `hostname` and `Port`, privacyIDEA can fetch the available CAs in the Windows Domain.
 The CA is identified by the hostname where the Microsoft CA is running and the name of the CA like `<hostname>\\<name of CA>`.

 **Use SSL**

-This is a boolean paramenter.
+This is a boolean parameter.
 If it is checked, then privacyIDEA will communicate to the CA worker via TLS.
 Depending on the worker configuration it will also be required, to provide a client certificate for authentication.